2. Ontario Stand up to Diabetes: This is the Government of Ontario's diabetes information website.

 • your expenses

-2. Health Canada - Food and Nutrition Section: In this section you will find information on food safety and nutrition labeling.
+3. Health Canada - Food and Nutrition section.
+In this section, you will find information on food safety, nutrition labels and nutrition programs.